openshift-labs/learn-katacoda/developing-on-openshift/helm/00-intro.md

 ![Helm on OpenShift](../../assets/developing-on-openshift/helm/helm-diagram.png)

 Helm Charts are particularly useful for installation and upgrade of stateless applications given that the Kubernetes resources and the application image can simply be updated to newer versions.
-In this scenario, you will also convert your Helm Charts into an Operator, starting using [Operator Framework](https://github.com/operator-framework) for a complete Day 2 experience for your apps.
+The follow-up for this Day 1 experience, is to convert Helm Charts into an Operator, using [Operator Framework](https://github.com/operator-framework) for a complete Day 2 experience for your apps.

 Helm 3 is GA and available on OpenShift 4.4, removing Tiller depencies like in Helm 2 which was source of major security concerns.